History of Aliyah Boston in Timeline

 On November 27, 2022, Aliyah Boston suffered a leg injury in a win against Hampton.

-In 2022, Aliyah Boston led South Carolina to their second national championship in school history and was named the NCAA Tournament Most Outstanding Player (MOP).
-That year, she also won Player of the Year and Defensive Player of the Year honors and won the Lisa Leslie Award as the best center in NCAA women's basketball.
+In 2022, Aliyah Boston led South Carolina to their second national championship and was named the NCAA Tournament Most Outstanding Player (MOP).
+She also won Player of the Year and Defensive Player of the Year honors and the Lisa Leslie Award.

 April 1, 2023: Declared for WNBA Draft

-On April 1, 2023, Aliyah Boston declared for the 2023 WNBA draft, choosing to forgo her extra year of eligibility granted to college athletes due to the COVID-19 pandemic, ending her four-year collegiate career with a record of 129 wins and 9 losses.
+On April 1, 2023, Aliyah Boston declared for the 2023 WNBA draft, foregoing her extra year of college eligibility.

 April 10, 2023: Drafted First Overall by Indiana Fever